“Coming together was our beginning… keeping together has been our progress…

 Two of the original five senior staff are still employed with Island Gymnastics Academy.
 The club has developed a coaching education system that values the development of its coaches just as much as the progress of its children.
 Along with four program directors and an administrator, they have a staff of 24 junior and senior coaches.
 All staff over 16 years of age have certification in the national coaching certification program ranging from the minimum of Level l technical to fully certified Level IV, the highest level attainable.
 Through 30 years, the Academy coaches (who were former gymnasts) have had the opportunity to continue to grow and develop into remarkable contributing citizens.
 Their individual histories of achievement are stars on the Academy’s banner.

 Whether a gymnasts goal has been getting the silver badge in the recreation Can Gym Program or reaching National team status, the Island Gymnastics Academy takes great pride in the successes of its athlete’s over the past 30 years.
 The Academy has developed over 200 Provincial Champions, many Atlantic Champions and they have even medaled at National Championships.
-Every Canada Games gymnast since 1983 except three has been from the club.
 Today they are training future champions coming from allover PEI.

 - 1980 meeting of joint committees YMCA/West Kent Tumblers